 1. Take advantage of natural light.

 I position most of my dessert tables and smaller projects on a simple white table next to the sliding glass door near my family room.
 This is because it’s the largest “window” in the house.
 I shoot directly at the table with the glass door to my left.
 Time of day is also important, and I try to shoot when the shadows are minimal.
-If you don’t have much flexibility with the timing of your shoots, check out this article for tips on shooting at different times of day.

 2. Rely on settings first, then add flash.